-Schools engaging with these reading initiatives are encouraged to sign up for the FREE JCSP Digital Library here.
+Schools engaging with these reading initiatives are encouraged to sign up for the FREE JCSP Digital Library at this link https://jcsplibraries.com/jcsp-digital-library/.
 This digital library is open to all JCSP schools and contains a wide range of books suitable for teenagers and young adults.
 Class sets of some titles are also available.
-Link: https://jcsplibraries.com/jcsp-digital-library/ and to collectively read a total of one million words over a six-week period.
-Teacher guidelines and, "Who Wants to be a Millionaire" achievement certificates are available to order.